danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.getParticipant.html" name="channels.getParticipant">Get info about a channel/supergroup participant: channels.getParticipant</a>

-* <a href="help.getDeepLinkInfo.html" name="help.getDeepLinkInfo">Get info about a t.me link: help.getDeepLinkInfo</a>

 * <a href="account.getWallPaper.html" name="account.getWallPaper">Get info about a certain wallpaper: account.getWallPaper</a>

 * <a href="messages.getExportedChatInvite.html" name="messages.getExportedChatInvite">Get info about a chat invite: messages.getExportedChatInvite</a>